YTTM/SceneFromGIS/README.md

 **morphology** module implement auto median morphological filter.

+**utils** module implement some simple required function which we decide not to categorize.

 ### Todo / Not implemented yet
-* CLI
-  * Implement CLI interface
-* Input data
-  * Simplify the system of area / multiple heightmap
-* Generate 2D object
-  * Block size
-* Generate paths as vector data
+* Generate paths as vector data (work in progress)
 * Generate 3D object
   * Terrain as 3D obj
   * Roads as 3D obj
   * Buildings as 3D obj
   * Forest as 3D obj (trees)
+* Good 3D objects fit
 * Export
   * New export format (e.g. adapted to Unity)